PL-RO/anslagstavla/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# GitHub Pages
+# PL RÖ's Github pages

-_Create a site or blog from your GitHub repositories with GitHub Pages._
+_Here a site/blog has been created from our GitHub repository with GitHub Pages._

 </header>